 There are better ways to improve the readability of such a report without sacrificing accuracy:

-Use repeating groups to show the X - Y and X - Z relationships in entirely separate sections.
+Use repeating groups to show the X to Y and X to Z relationships in entirely separate sections.
 This is suitable if any relationship between Y and Z is irrelevant or nonexistent.
 See Sections for more information.

 Hide some or all of the rows which do not have data for both Y and Z. This is suitable if you want to highlight an implicit or indirect relationship between Y and Z.

 The Joins window shows all direct and implicit joins on the report.
 Direct joins can be added, modified, or removed from the report.

 Click Add Condition then select From (left column) and To (right column) fields.

 Tip: If there are multiple conditions, only the rows that satisfy all the conditions are joined.